Orthopedic Surgeons & Sports Medicine Specialists located in Benton, Cabot, Hot Springs Village, Little Rock, North Little Rock, & White Hall, AR

 If you lead a physically active lifestyle, sports medicine can help you perform at the highest level while reducing the risk of injuries.
 At Martin Orthopedics, the team of board-certified, fellowship-trained physicians regularly diagnose and treat sports-related injuries.
-To make an appointment at the office in Little Rock, North Little Rock, Hot Springs Village, Benton, Cabot, or White Hall, Arkansas, call or book online today.
+To make an appointment at the office in Little Rock, North Little Rock, Hot Springs Village, and Cabot, Arkansas, call or book online today.

 Sports medicine diagnoses, treats, and prevents activity-related injuries.
 It’s especially beneficial for amateur and professional athletes but can also benefit teenagers or adults who enjoy working out or participating in physically demanding activities.